ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 #### Fill in the gaps

-You have now finished Genki II!
+You have now finished Genki/Minna no Nihongo!
 You may be thinking "but I am not sure I remember everything!"
 Don't worry.
 This is normal.
 The task now is to review what you have learnt and fill any gaps you may have.

 Here, we will outline an action plan for progressing in your grammar studies.
 Note that the following should *not* be time-consuming.
 This should only take 10 to 20 mins per day.

 1. Purchase [新完全マスター文法 日本語能力試験Ｎ４](https://www.3anet.co.jp/np/books/3606/) grammar review book.
-This is broken up into 58 topical units that you can go through, one per day (like you did with Genki).
+This is broken up into 58 topical units that you can go through, one per day (like you did with Genki/Minna no Nihongo).
 There is a review test every 5 units, but skip that until you finish the book.
 This will help with memory retention.

 2. Once you finish, pick up [新完全マスター読解 日本語能力試験Ｎ４](https://www.3anet.co.jp/np/books/3616/) reading comprehension book.
-This book is fantastic, and will help you to see how comfortable you are with the Genki grammar points you have learned.
+This book is fantastic, and will help you to see how comfortable you are with the grammar points you have learned.
 Do one per day.

 3. Next, attempt a [JLPT N4 practice test](https://www.jlpt.jp/e/samples/sampleindex.html) and see how you get on!